 Having a good brushing routine can help to minimise excessive hair shedding.

 And of course, a good pet hair vacuum can also make life with your Chi a little more manageable.

 So, do long haired Chihuahuas need haircuts?

 The short answer is that they don’t need, as in have to have, an all-over body haircut but there are versions of a haircut that are commonly used.
 In other words, sections of the body are often trimmed.
 In fact, there are parts of the coat that can certainly do with a trimming from time to time such as the paws and tail.
-The rest of the body can be kept long by preference.
-Some owners choose to clip completely but most prefer that classic look so typical of long haired Chihuahuas.
+The rest of the body can be kept long if preferred.
+Some owners choose to clip completely but most prefer that classic look which is so typical of long haired Chihuahuas.